-Exit Assessment: Each student applying for a bachelor's degree in American Studies must schedule and complete an exit interview conducted by American Studies faculty by midterm of the final semester of coursework.
+Exit Assessment: Each student applying for a bachelor's degree in American Studies must schedule and complete an exit interview conducted by American Studies faculty by midterm of the final semester of course work.

-Janette Ralston, PhD, Chair, Education Division Goodhue Academic Center - Room 102 (270) 384-8468 ralstonj@lindsey.edu
+Linda Young, PhD, Chair, Education Division Goodhue Academic Center - Room 102 (270) 384-8135 youngl@lindsey.edu

-Linda Young, PhD, Program Coordinator Goodhue Academic Center - Room 104 (270) 384-8135 youngl@lindsey.edu
+Janette Ralston, PhD, Program Coordinator Goodhue Academic Center - Room 104 (270) 384-8468 ralstonj@lindsey.edu

-In order to fulfill the mission of the College, Applied Learning provides an academic program that includes development of general knowledge of educational systems and a foundation in a choice of emphasis areas in order to develop critical thinking and communication skills appropriate in a variety of professional career choices and for life-long learning.
+In order to fulfill the mission of the College, Applied Learning provides an academic program that includes development of general knowledge of educational systems and a foundation in a choice of emphasis areas in order to develop critical thinking and communication skills appropriate in a variety of professional career choices and for life long learning.